fabianmartins/alienattack.workshop/README.md

 1. **region**: To find the region is easy.
 Probably you still remember it, or you can get it from the last message of the CDK deployment.
 Optionally, you can go to your console and check the URL.
 It will be like `https://<region>.console.aws.amazon.com`.
 2. **API_ENDPOINT**
   * Go to the AWS console, in the region that you deployed the environment, and then go to the service *API Gateway*.
 You will find an API with the name beginning with the name that you provided at the time of the deployment.
 Click on it.
+  		* From Cloud9, to open another window for the AWS console, just go to the meny and click on *AWS CLoud9* --> *Go To Your Dashboard*
   * Click on **Stages**.
   * Click on **prod**.
   * At the top of the screen, on the right, you will see the **INVOKE URL**.
 It has the format `https://<API Id>.execute-api.<region>.amazonaws.com/prod`.
 When copying it to the required field in the awsconfig.js, don't forget to add the */v1/* at the end.
 3. **APPNAME**: This one is easy.
 Just copy the values that you selected for *envName* and *suffix*.
-So, for instance, if you selected *r2* for envName, and *d2* for suffix, then the value for this field will be **R2D2**.
-For the sake of simplicity, from now and on we will use *envNamesuffix* to refer to this combination.
+So, for instance, if you selected *r2* for envName, and *d2* for suffix, then the value for this field will be  For the sake of simplicity, from now and on we will use *envNamesuffix* to refer to this combination.

 **IMPORTANT**

 * Don't forget to maintain the quotes that are on those fields.
+* Be sure of using **uppercase** for the value of the field APPNAME.
 * Save the file!